A first-time visitor arrives at your tasting room.

 The ecommerce purchasing pipeline can be full of leaks for your potential customers to drop off.
 Fortunately, your own data holds a lot of information that can be analyzed to understand behavioral intent and turn your website viewer’s clicks into conversions.
 But where should you start?

-To better understand the customer metrics you should be tracking, you have to determine what questions you want to answer about your ecommerce performance.
-Then, dig into the different data points and what they mean and create a plan for how you’ll integrate this analysis into your ecommerce strategy.
-Once you’re tracking the right data, you can start using the resulting customer insights to inform business decisions and improve acquisition, retention, and customer loyalty.
+To better understand the customer metrics you should be tracking, you have to determine what questions you want to answer about your ecommerce store's performance.
+Then, dig into the different data points and what they mean and create a plan for how you’ll integrate this analysis into your and marketing strategies.
+Once you’re tracking the right data, you can start using the resulting customer insights to inform business decisions and improve acquisition, retention, and customer loyalty for your online store by focusing on the most important metrics, such as website traffic trends.

 It is imperative to start by identifying the primary business goal(s) for your analysis, or what questions you are looking to answer.
 Skipping this step may result in an overwhelming amount of information and inability to hone in on the most important and timely insights.